micropython-IMU/micropython-mpu9x50/README_MPU9150.md

 ``gyro`` Vector3d instance read only
 Returns the ``Vector3d`` holding the current gyro data.
 Units degrees/s.

-The following relate to the magnetometer: in the case of the MPU6050 they should not be used.
+The following are unavailable in the case of the MPU6050:

 ``mag``  Vector3d instance read only
 This property supports blocking reads and returns the ``Vector3d`` holding the current